UNCG-DAISY/Coastal-Image-Labeler/docs/index.md

 4. Ability to edit/request to edit
 5. API to give csv

 Use MongoDB Atlas for data storage.
+This will allow scalability and some compatibility since our current dashboard saves the tagging data as a sort of JSON object.